 Holodecks are often used for entertainment, training, and education, and they can simulate a wide range of environments, including historical settings, fantasy worlds, and futuristic cities.
 They can also be used to create simulations of real people or fictional characters for users to interact with, and they can even be programmed to present challenges or obstacles for users to overcome.

 I never really enjoyed the Holodeck episodes.
 However, I think I’ve wanted my own personal once since the first time I saw Captain Riker step from the hallway of the Enterprise and into the world of Sherlock Holmes.

-The problem I always had with the holodeck was that the room seemed so small.
+The problem I always had with the holodeck is that the rooms seemed so small.
 It never made sense to me.
-And I never quite understood the concept of holomater.
-The idea of a fake form of matter held together and controlled by force fields just never clicked with me.
-But I do think if the idea of the holodeck were conceived today the writers would have just used shape-shifting nanotech as the primary method for creating the worlds within the holodeck.
+And I never quite understood the concept of holomater, which is a fake form of matter held together and controlled by force fields.
+But I do think if the idea of the holodeck were conceived today, the writers would have just used shape-shifting nanotech as the primary method for creating the worlds within the holodeck.
 Or they would be virtual worlds that we just plug our brains into.

 Which leads me to the SciFi idea of the day:

 There’s lots of talk about nanotechnology taking over the world when small microscopic robots learn to self replicated.
 I think it’s all terrifying… But if we’re already at a point where we’re creating virtual worlds in Minecraft, with virtually no boundaries, what happens when someone creates a tangible 3d pixel that can self-replicate?
 We could have entire worlds that are formed or destroyed on a whim.
 Want a nicer home?
 Just program it.
 And put a real beach in the bathroom.
 Just make sure your house doesn’t get hacked.

 Let us know what you think about our ideas!
 Comment below to give us your opinion, add onto an existing idea, or submit one of your own!